imeleges/YPDS_Projects/README.md

 ## "Car price prediction model"

 ### Task
-Train the model to determine the market value of the car
+Train the model to determine the market value of the car based on its parametres

 ### Description
-Сервис по продаже автомобилей с пробегом  разрабатывает приложение для привлечения новых клиентов. В нём можно быстро узнать рыночную стоимость своего автомобиля. На основе исторические данные необходимо построить модель для определения стоимости автомобиля.
+A company selling used cars is developing an app.
+One of the features attracting new clients is functionality of estimating a car's worth based on its features and characteristics.
+A car cost forcasting model was created using historical data.

 **Trends**
 [![Data Scientist](https://img.shields.io/static/v1?label=trend&message=Data%20Scientist&color=706fd3)](#)